Activity00/django_markdown_editor/README.md

 # Basic settings

-add 'markdown_editor' to your django settings INSTALLED_APPS
+Add "markdown_editor" to your INSTALLED_APPS setting like this:
  ```
  INSTALLED_APPS = [
     '''
     'markdown_editor',
 ]
 ```

+Include the markdown_editor URLconf in your project urls.py like this:

+    path('markdown_editor/', include('markdown_editor.urls'))

 if image upload needed add this to setting